 Multi residential and non-residential blocks will be eligible for the City's stormwater credit program by achieving the SWM criteria set out for the subject site.
-These blocks will be eligible to apply for a minimum of 17.5% credit, given that the block will provide 80% TSS removal and 7.5mm water retention for the entire block.
+Subject to the site plan design, the actual credit may vary.

 STORMWATER MANAGEMENT STRATEGY SUMMARY